-- TOEFL or GRE test scores must be sent by the Educational Testing Service directly to USC school code 4852.
+- TOEFL test scores must be sent by the Educational Testing Service directly to USC school code 4852.

 - IELTS scores should be sent by choosing USC from the list of institutions

-- PTE or GMAT scores must be issued directly to USC by the GMAT testing service using the Marshall MBA school code - 389-9C-23.
+- PTE scores must be issued directly to USC by the GMAT testing service using the Marshall MBA school code - 389-9C-23.